WebAssembly Working Group Charter

-This group primarily conducts its technical work on the public mailing list firstname.lastname@example.org (archive) and on GitHub issues.
+This group primarily conducts its technical work in its GitHub repo.
 The public is invited to review, discuss and contribute to this work.

 To afford asynchronous decisions and organizational deliberation, any resolution (including publication decisions) taken in a face-to-face meeting or teleconference will be considered provisional.
 A call for consensus (CfC) will be issued for all resolutions (for example, via email and/or web-based survey), with a response period from one week to 10 working days, depending on the chair's evaluation of the group consensus on the issue.
 If no objections are raised on the mailing list by the end of the response period, the resolution will be considered to have consensus as a resolution of the Working Group.

 All decisions made by the group will be considered resolved unless and until new information becomes available or unless reopened at the discretion of the Chairs.